binuxo/Sandboxed-Network-Project.github.io/README.md

 - Basic understanding of IP addressing, routing, and firewall rules.<br><br/>

 # VirtualBox Setup
-1. Create Virtual Machines: Open VirtualBox and click "New" to create the desktop VM.
+Create Virtual Machines: Open VirtualBox and click "New" to create the desktop VM.
 Choose the appropriate OS type and version, allocate memory (e.g., 2GB), and create a virtual hard disk with a suitable size (e.g., 20GB).
-Repeat the process to create the gateway VM and Application Server VM.
+Repeat the process to create the gateway VM and Application Server VM.<br><br/>

 Desktop VM:
 - OS: Ubuntu Desktop.